 Having been converted into a clean and contemporary space for up to 70 guests, the Studio at Blank100 has become a popular venue for art exhibitions, pop-up events, screenings and photo shoots.

-The Hellenic Centre's Great Hall is an impressive 2605 square foot space, which has capacity for up to 250 people.
+The Hellenic Centre's Great Hall is an impressive 2605 square foot space, which has the capacity for up to 250 people.

 With its high ceilings, white-washed walls and staging options, this blank canvas can be easily adapted for a multitude of eye-catching events.

 Though lit by natural daylight, The Great Hall can also be fully blacked out if required.
-Fully integrated AV and high speed internet also come as standard.
+Fully integrated AV and high-speed internet also come as standard.

 Shoreditch High St